 Script structure

-At the previous step, we’ve created a chatbot.yaml
+At the previous step, we’ve created a chatbot.yaml configuration file and a main.sc script for the bot.

 Now, let’s work with the structure of the script.
 We will create intents for navigating states, and will also use the functions that we’ve created previously.